KarthikPradhan/ContentBasedImageRetrieval/README.md

 # Content Based Image Retrieval

-Content-based Image Retrieval (CBIR) as an example of Content-based Retrieval (CBR)
+Content-based Image Retrieval (CBIR) as an example of Content-based Retrieval (CBR).
+A web application that finds similar images based on the color and texture characteristics of the uploaded image.

+Technologies: Java 7, Servlets, JSP, LIRE API

 # Main idea of CBIR:
 * Representation of an image as a set of descriptors.